mirage/wodan/README.md

 The file must be cleared (using fallocate) before each run.
 This is because tests create a new filesystem instance which, until we get discard support, requires a clear disk.

+### Running American Fuzzy Lop (AFL)

+This requires OCaml 4.05 and pinned versions of several dependencies.